kenglwo/sa-assignment2/README.md

 ### Program output:
 For each coverage criterion (Task2, Task3, and Bonus Task), your program needs to at least output the following:

-1. The coverage of each statement (statement, yes or no).
+1. The coverage of each statement/branch/line (statement/branch/line, yes or no).
-2. The statement coverage for each class (percentage), including inner classes.
+2. The coverage for each class (percentage), including inner classes.

 ### Submissions:
 1. You may put your source code under `comp5111.assignment` package in `src/main/java` folder.